 How Can You Make the Right Snow Guard Choice?

 But knowing you need a system and knowing how to choose a system are two different things.
 From companies who publish specific technical data and how they got it by appropriate test methods, to companies listing unsubstantiated data - to companies listing nothing at all - it can be difficult to qualify snow retention systems.
 Regardless of whether you are a homeowner, architect or installer, you all share a common desire: The system must work when it needs to.

-Simply put, all snow guard systems “represent a load chain to transfer the sliding forces of snow into the building structure.”
+Simply put, all metal roof ice guards “represent a load chain to transfer the sliding forces of snow into the building structure.”
 A proper design will be able to withstand the forces absorbed at each point in the chain.
 Through a combination of mathematical calculations, science, and testing of each point of the chain, a proper design is engineered.
 One-time service is typically never adequate.
 Reliable and dependable results should be continuously achieved through quality assurance: repetitive testing, production, manufacturing, specific project design, installation and track record of real installations.